Ali-RS/jme-vehicles/readme.md

 + More scenarios:
   + Crazy taxi
   + Demolition derby
-  + Night driving with headlamps
+  + Night driving
   + Player-vs-player over a network
   + Time trial
+  + Career mode
 + More details:
   + Scoring for stunts
   + Simulate damage and tire wear
-  + Sound effects for crashes
+  + Sound effects for crashes and squealing tires

 See also
 [the project's issue tracker](https://github.com/stephengold/jme-vehicles/issues).